-UW-Madison is altering campus operations to respond to the COVID-19 worldwide outbreak.
+UW-Madison has altered campus operations to respond to the COVID-19 worldwide outbreak.
 All campus instruction will shift online through the end of the Spring 2020 semester, including final exams.
 Current campus updates and announcements can be found at the UW COVID-19 page, which includes a FAQ.
 See the messages sent by UW Study Abroad to current exchange students and/or partner institutions below.

 March 11 message